carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 > ## CHALLENGE 6.1 - Adding inline code
-> Suppose we would like to add some information to the sentence we have jsut adjusted in our manuscript.
+> Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
 We would like to include the average for the variable *violation_counts* present in the same dataset.
 Which inline code we would have to add to following sentence?
 >
 > The CSV file contains choice consistency data for ` `r nrow(bronars_simulation_data.csv)` ` simulated participants, that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
 > What inline code would you enter?
 What number would replace the inline code?